 Air pollutants include vehicle emissions such as carbon monoxide and sulfur dioxide, methane formed due to rotting of waste, and greenhouse gases such as nitrogen dioxide.

 Government organizations worldwide are taking initiatives to reduce air pollution and are bringing in policies to enforce pollution reduction measures in their respective nations.
-Apart from this, individuals and business entities are coming up with exciting innovations to battle air pollution’s environmental and health hazards.
-Here is a list of the Top 10 designs than can disrupt this space:
+Apart from this, individuals and business entities are also coming up with exciting Inventions to Reduce Air Pollution.

 Graviky Labs was the first ever to produce Air-Ink, ink made out of pollution.
-Their invention, Kaalnik, can be fitted onto generators and fuel tanks to capture air pollution and convert it to usable ink.
+It is one of the most innovative inventions to reduce Air Pollution Their invention, Kaalnik, can be fitted onto generators and fuel tanks to capture air pollution and convert it to usable ink.
 Their retrofit technology can be modified to all sizes for capturing air pollution.